- Research Centre for Optimal Health

 Research

-In addition, I maintain a strong interest in quantum biology and collaborate closely with colleagues at the Guy Foundation Quantum Biology and Bioenergetics Laboratory.
+I also maintain an active interest in quantum biology and bioenergetics, through the Guy Foundation Quantum Biology and Bioenergetics Laboratory which explores fundamental mechanisms that underpin metabolic processes.

 Publications